addiittiii/Auditory_Awareness/README.md

 *   **Descriptive Statistics:** Calculating means, standard deviations, etc.
 *   **One Samples t-tests:** Comparing the FFR amplitudes
-*   **ANOVA:**  ategories of FFR amplitude in Sytolic vs. Diastolic conditions
+*   **ANOVA:**  Categories of FFR amplitude in Sytolic vs. Diastolic conditions
-*   **Data Visualizations:**  Creating bar plots, scatter plots, and boxplots to visualize the data and results.
+*   **Data Visualizations:**  Creating bar plots, violin plots, and boxplots to visualize the data and results.

 ## Troubleshooting